redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 ## Operator Metadata Validation

 If you are using `packagemanifest` format you will need to convert your metadata to `bundle` format for the validation step.
-In theory the previous `operator-courier` tool still works but it is no longer maintained.

 ### Temporary conversion of packagemanifest to bundle